Federal court blocks Biden’s transgender mandate on religious hospitals, doctors

 The ruling came as the Supreme Court grapples with whether to weigh in on a similar legal battle between a Catholic hospital and a transgender man over his hysterectomy.

-The Northern District of Texas federal court ruled Monday the administration cannot require doctors and providers to violate tenets of their faith in order to perform or offer transgender procedures and services for patients.
+The Northern District of Texas federal court ruled Monday the administration cannot require doctors and providers to violate tenets of their faith to perform or offer transgender procedures and services for patients.

 As part of the Affordable Care Act, the Obama administration — and now the Biden administration — has mandated that providers offer such treatments or face financial penalties and litigation.

-The case out of Texas was brought by the Franciscan Alliance, a network of religious hospitals, and associations of roughly 20,000 medical professionals, who successfully argued the requirement infringed on their rights under the Religious Freedom and Restoration Act, a 1993 federal law that protects religious liberty.
+The Texas case was brought by the Franciscan Alliance, a network of religious hospitals, and associations of roughly 20,000 medical professionals, who successfully argued the requirement infringed on their rights under the Religious Freedom and Restoration Act, a 1993 federal law that protects religious liberty.

 “Christian Plaintiffs contend that violation of their statutory rights […] is an irreparable harm.
-The Court agrees and concludes that enforcement of the 2021 Interpretation forces Christian Plaintiffs to face civil penalties or to perform gender-transition procedures and abortions contrary to their religious beliefs—a quintessential irreparable injury,” wrote Judge Reed O’Connor, a Bush appointee, in the 23-page opinion.
+The Court agrees and concludes that enforcement of the 2021 Interpretation forces Christian Plaintiffs to face civil penalties or to perform gender-transition procedures and abortions contrary to their religious beliefs—a quintessential irreparable injury,” wrote Judge Reed O’Connor, a George W. Bush appointee, in the 23-page opinion.

-The Justice Department did not immediately respond to a request for comment about the case.
+The Justice Department did not respond to a request for comment about the case.
 It has roughly 60 days to decide whether or not to appeal to the 5th U.S. Circuit Court of Appeals.

-The Becket Fund, a religious liberty legal group that represented the health care providers, noted this is the third time a federal court has had to strike down such a policy.
+The Becket Fund, a religious liberty legal group that represented the health care providers, noted this is the third time a federal court has struck down such a policy.

 In 2016, a federal court in North Dakota halted the administration’s transgender rule and in 2019, another federal court struck it down.

-Since President Biden came into office, though, the litigation renewed after the new administration said it would revisit the same rule.
+Since President Biden came into office, though, the litigation was renewed after the new administration said it would revisit the rule.

-Luke Goodrich, vice president and senior counsel at Becket, said the ruling is a win for compassion and conscience.
+Luke Goodrich, vice president and senior counsel at Becket, said the ruling is a win for conscience.

 “No doctor should be forced to perform controversial, medically unsupported procedures that are contrary to their conscience and could be deeply harmful to their patients,” he said.